ismawno/onyx/README.md

 #### Multi-Window Application

 Onyx also supports a multi-window application interface, allowing many windows per application.
-This interface offers two implementations:
-1. **Serial**: All windows run on the main thread.
-2. **Concurrent**: Each window runs on its own dedicated thread.
+The main difference with the standard application is that windows must be opened manually, including the main window.
 For more details, refer to the documentation and the [onyx/app/mwapp.hpp](https://github.com/ismawno/onyx/blob/main/onyx/onyx/app/mwapp.hpp) and [onyx/app/user_layer.hpp](https://github.com/ismawno/onyx/blob/main/onyx/onyx/app/user_layer.hpp) files.

-The serial implementation is more forgiving and easier to use than the concurrent one.
-The latter requires careful synchronization on the user’s end to avoid issues.
-I have minimized locking to preserve parallelism (to my humble extent), but I have not measured its performance, so use it at your own risk.

 ### Render API